DOI-ONRR/doi-extractives-data/src/markdown/how-it-works/tribal-production.md

 - biomass
 ---

-# Natural resource production on Native American land
+# Natural Resource Production On Native American Land

 > Extracting natural resources on Native American lands and distributing the associated revenue is a unique process involving multiple stakeholders.